Safari Journal

 · Safari Tips · admin

-Your first safari is one of those rare experiences that genuinely lives up to the hype.
-But there are things that catch first-timers off guard — things that guidebooks gloss over and Instagram does not show.
-Having guided hundreds of guests on their first safari, here is what I wish someone had told them.
+Your first safari is one of those rare trips that genuinely lives up to the hype.
+But a few things still catch first-timers off guard, the things guidebooks skip over and Instagram never shows.
+After guiding hundreds of guests on their first safari, here is what I wish someone had told them.

 1. It Is Cold in the Morning

-This surprises almost everyone.
-On a winter morning in the Sabi Sands, temperatures can drop to 2 or 3 degrees Celsius — and you are sitting in an open vehicle.
-Lodges provide blankets and hot water bottles, but bring proper layers: thermal base layer, fleece, a warm beanie and gloves.
-By 10am you will be peeling them off.
+This one surprises almost everyone.
+On a winter morning in the Sabi Sands, the temperature can sit at 2 or 3 degrees, and you are out in an open vehicle.
+Lodges hand out blankets and hot water bottles, but bring proper layers: a thermal base, a fleece, a warm beanie and gloves.
+By 10am you will be peeling them off again.

 2. You Will Not See Everything on Day One

-Many first-timers expect to see all of the Big Five on their first game drive.
+Plenty of first-timers expect the full Big Five on drive one.
 Safari rewards patience.
-Three or four nights gives you a much better chance than a single night stopover.
+Three or four nights give you a far better chance than a single overnight stop.

 3. The Guides Make or Break the Experience

-A great guide does not just find animals — they interpret the bush for you.
-They read tracks, explain behaviour, identify birds by call and help you understand the ecosystem as a living whole.
-This is why we are very specific about the lodges we recommend.
+A great guide does more than find animals.
+They read tracks, explain behaviour, name birds by call and help you see the ecosystem as one living thing.
+It is exactly why we are so particular about the lodges we recommend.

 4. Pack Less Than You Think

-If you are flying between reserves on a light aircraft, you will have a strict luggage limit — usually 15 to 20 kilograms in a soft bag.
-Even if driving, you do not need much.
-Neutral clothing, a warm layer, a hat, sunscreen and a camera.
+If you are flying between reserves on a light aircraft, the luggage limit is strict, usually 15 to 20 kilograms in a soft bag.
+Even by road you need very little: neutral clothing, a warm layer, a hat, sunscreen and a camera.
 Lodges do laundry daily.

 5. The Food Will Surprise You

-Luxury safari lodges in South Africa serve some of the best food you will eat anywhere.
-Multi-course dinners, bush breakfasts, boma dinners around a fire — the standard is extraordinarily high.
+Luxury lodges in South Africa serve some of the best food you will eat anywhere.
+Multi-course dinners, bush breakfasts, boma meals around the fire, the standard is remarkably high.

 6. Disconnecting Is Part of the Point

-Most lodges have WiFi, but it is often slow — deliberately so.
-A safari is one of the few holidays where you genuinely disconnect from the world, and that digital detox is one of the most valuable parts of the experience.
+Most lodges have WiFi, but it is often slow, sometimes by design.
+A safari is one of the few holidays where you properly switch off, and that disconnect turns out to be one of the best parts.

 7. Tipping Is Expected

-At most South African lodges, tipping your guide, tracker and lodge staff is customary.
-A general guideline is R200 to R300 per person per day for your guide and tracker, and a similar amount for lodge staff via the tip box.
+At most South African lodges, tipping your guide, tracker and lodge staff is expected.
+A rough guide is R200 to R300 per person per day for your guide and tracker, and a similar amount for the lodge team through the communal tip box.

 8. You Will Want to Come Back

-A safari is not a once-in-a-lifetime trip — it is the start of a lifelong relationship with the African bush.
-Every return visit reveals something new.
-The bush changes with the seasons, the animals grow and move, and your own ability to see and understand the landscape deepens with every trip.
+A safari is rarely a one-time trip.
+It is the start of a long relationship with the African bush.
+Each return shows you something new: the bush shifts with the seasons, animals grow and move on, and your own eye for the landscape sharpens with every visit.

 Tags: #First Safari#Packing